FactomProject/factom-docs/cli/includes/_factom cli.md

 ```shell
 $ factom-cli composetx TXNAME
 ```
-Compose a wallet transaction into a json rpc object
+Compose a wallet transaction into a JSON RPC object

 ###ecrate